lukemunsch/promo-sales-review/README.md

 The second and all further runs of the program will display the same information but will show the managers up-to-date performance information.

 There will be some updates to the spreadsheets that will then allow further analysis to be displayed to the manager;
-- As new information is inputted, the figures will be automatically updated to reflect the up-to-date information when the program is initiated.
+- As new information is inputted, the sales form will be automatically updated to reflect the up-to-date information and when the program is initiated, it will proceed to display the correct calculations.
 - This can be updated as many times as needed and will always pull the up-to-date information.

 ## Initial Set Up Steps